 “X-rays!
 Why?”
 Mr L demanded.

 I answered evasively.
 You don’t want to tell the patient he might have cancer, or something else bizarre, without good reason.
-“I just don’t have a diagnosis, and this worries me.
-Your prostate okay?
+“I just do not have a diagnosis, and this worries me.
+Is your prostate okay?
 How many times a night do you get up?”

 “Well, you may have to see a urologist too.
 That’s getting to be quite frequent.”

 Three days later the mysterious pain had gone, just like the pain in his thumb and shoulder.

 It was whole year later that I noticed Mr L’s name in the appointment book again.
 Oh damn, I wonder what he has got this time, I wondered, watching him hobbling down the corridor to my office, slipper on his left foot, obviously in severe pain again.

 “Kicked the dog, this time, Mr L?”